oliviawestmacottssw/SSW.Rules.Content/rules/do-you-make-sure-that-the-test-can-be-failed/rule.md

 {
    throw new NotImplementedException();
 }
-Bad Example: The test fails by throwing a NotImplementedException​​​​
+Bad Example: The test fails by throwing a NotImplementedException

 This test fails for the wrong reason, by throwing a NotImplementedException.
 In production, this is not a valid reason for this test to fail.